 Fiery scorch spikes through my nerves and arachnids race up my legs.
 The air erupts in a sizzling blast as the feathers over my shoulders expand into forked tongues and dragon’s breath and—

 Prof is no longer human when I emerge.

-Lunar’s hauling me to my feet, and he has wings, too, of metallic silver that spit off sunlight like contempt.
-The other students have mashed themselves in a corner of the room, some mindlessly screaming, others in a frantic daze.
+Lunar is hauling me to my feet, his wings of metallic silver spitting off sunlight like contempt.
+The other students have mashed themselves into a classroom corner, some mindlessly screaming, others in a frantic daze.
 Lunar’s face is stark white, his lips bloodless.

 Beyond him screams Prof, his skin like smoldering lava, fissures running in jagged webs across a blazing orange torso.

 Wings tore from our shoulders, and mine—

 Prof’s feathers turned to spiders and I was hurled back into the simulation from years ago – the terror, the spiders under my skin—the terror—